Scholarship Applications Now Being Accepted

 3 credits

-The people of African descent from the end of the Civil War through the twentieth century, focusing on race, class, gender, and power.
-Counts for Europe/United States in the History major.
+The people of African descent from the end of the Civil War through the 20th century, focusing on race, class, gender, and power.
+Counts for Europe/United States in the history major.

 3 credits